Temporally Resolution Decrement: Utilizing the Shape Consistency for Higher Computational Efficiency: Introduction

 Looking back on the last decade, convolutional neural networks (CNNs) have enabled tremendous leaps of progress in computer vision, as reflected by the super-human-level performance on various benchmarks, such as ILSVRC’2012 challenge~\cite{krizhevsky2012imagenet} and the COCO detection competition~\cite{2014Microsoft}.
 However, the transformational advances usually come at complex network design with increasing depth or width, which would translate into high computation cost and memory footprint.
 In this regard, how to maintain or even improve CNNs’ performance while reducing the computational cost is undoubtedly worthy research, but it puts forward higher requirements for our understanding to CNNs.

-Image resolution is an important factor in training CNNs, which directly relates to the accuracy as well as the computation cost of neural networks.
-Many efforts have been made on adjusting image resolution~\cite{yang2020resolution, touvron2019fixing, wang2020resolution, yang2020resolution, elad2019mix, huang2018multiscale}.
-For example, to address the \textit{discrepancy} between the size of the objects during training and testing, Touvron {\etal}\cite{touvron2019fixing} employ different train and test resolutions via a simple parameter adaptation.
-Another line of research~\cite{wang2020glance, ming2021dynamic, huang2018multiscale, Wang_2019_CVPR, Guo_2020_CVPR} stems from the \textit{redundacy} existing in the images, which believes that a large portion of ‘easy’ samples can already classified correctly in low resolution or under small network.
-For example, DRNet~\cite{ming2021dynamic} proposes a resolution predictor to ensure each input image to be resized to its optimal resolution.
-GFNet~\cite{wang2020glance} presents a two-stage processing framework, where the images would be progressively processed and then terminated if they can be correctly classified with high confidence.

 In this paper, we focus on a novel perspective, \textit{consistency} of the shape semantics.
-As shown in the left part of Figure~\ref{pic1}, a large letter ‘H’ (shape) is rendered in small copies of some other lowercase letters ‘a’ and ‘b’ (texture).
-When we zoom out this image by taking one pixel every other pixel, the texture information would be left with only ‘a’, but, more importantly, the shape semantics retains relatively complete (we can still recognize ‘H’ through the reduced image).
+As shown in the left part of Figure~\ref{fig1}, a large letter ‘\textbf{H}’ (shape) is rendered in small copies of some other lowercase letters ‘\textbf{a}’ and ‘\textbf{b}’ (texture).
+When we zoom out this image by simply taking one pixel every other pixel, the texture information would be left with only ‘\textbf{a}’, but, more importantly, the shape semantics retains relatively complete (we can still recognize ‘\textbf{H}’ through the reduced image).
 This provides a clear indication that compared with the changeability and fragility of the texture information, the shape semantics enjoys the consistency property that it remains stable during resolution change.
+We call this property \textit{shape consistency}.
+The above observation naturally leads to a question: since the shape pattern maintains complete semantics during resolution change, could temporally changing resolution during training help the model capture shape semantics?

+To answer this question, we first review existing resolution related methods.
+A series of works focus on adjusting image resolution~\cite{yang2020resolution, touvron2019fixing, wang2020resolution, elad2019mix}.
+For example, to address the \textit{discrepancy} between the size of the objects during training and testing, Touvron et al.\cite{touvron2019fixing} employ different train and test resolutions via a simple parameter adaptation.
+Another line of research~\cite{wang2020glance, ming2021dynamic, huang2018multiscale, Wang_2019_CVPR, Guo_2020_CVPR} stems from the \textit{redundacy} existing in the images, which believes that a large portion of ‘easy’ samples can already be classified correctly in low resolution or under small network.
+For example, DRNet~\cite{ming2021dynamic} proposes a resolution predictor to ensure each input image to be resized to its optimal resolution.
+Overall, although achieving promising performance, existing resolution related methods mainly depend on multi-resolution or proper resolution, the shape consistency from resolution change seems to be ignored.